-Pia Hüsch
+Dr Pia Hüsch

 Biography

 Pia’s other research interests include the governance of cyberspace, election interference, cyberwarfare and the relationship between law and technology, including cyber and artificial intelligence.
-Pia holds an LLM in International Law & Security (with distinction) from the University of Glasgow and an LLB in European Law from Maastricht University.
+Pia holds an LLM in International Law Security (with distinction) from the University of Glasgow and an LLB in European Law from Maastricht University

 Related programmes

-Cyber Threats Programme
+Cyber Threats and Resilience

 email